 A concise and comprehensive guide for anyone who wants to learn how to install Sims 4 mods.
 This article explains directories, files, mod organisation and more.

 The Sims 4 has been around for four years now and still sells extremely well, thanks in part to the fact that it’s just awesome, but also because of the excellent range of new content constantly being released by Electronic Arts.

-However, one main feature of The Sims series of games which keeps fans coming back is the ability to install fan made content known as “Custom Content” (CC) or “mods”.
-For some people however, installing mods and organizing them can be a little daunting so here I will explain the correct procedure on how to install Sims 4 mods, organize them and keep your Sims 4 mods folder running correctly so as not to interfere with your Sims 4 installation.
+However, one main feature of The Sims series of games which keeps fans coming back is the ability to install fan-made content known as “Custom Content” (CC) or “mods”.
+For some people, however, installing mods and organizing them can be a little daunting so here I will explain the correct procedure for installing Sims 4 mods, organizing them and keeping your Sims 4 mods folder running correctly so as not to interfere with your Sims 4 installation.

 Get a quick reference infographic here:

 To install and organize custom content or mods, you will first need to understand the folder/file structure and hierarchy of The Sims 4 installations of which there are two; one main program directory and a game content directory.
 Don’t worry, it’s not as complicated as it sounds.

 Firstly, when The Sims 4 installs, it will install to C:\Program Files (x86)\Origin Games\The Sims 4.
 This is the actual game installation on your computer which contains all of the files necessary to run your game.
 Any extra files installed from expansion packs, stuff packs and game packs will also be installed here.

 You can tell which is which as they have different folder designations;